 Having said this, open book exams are much easier to handle.
-You don’t have to worry about getting up early, running for the bus or train or any of those things that you would normally worry about if you were travelling to do your exams.
+You don’t have to worry about getting up early, running for the bus or train or any of those things that you would normally worry about if you were commuting to the exam hall.

 I hope my experience will help any student who will be undergoing an Open Book Exam soon.

 Leave a comment down below if you have done an open book exam.
 What was your experience like?